zaiisao/Documentation/en/Voice/start_call_audio_mac.md

 title: Start a Voice Call
 description:
 platform: macOS
-updatedAt: Tue Apr 28 2020 13:26:31 GMT+0800 (CST)
+updatedAt: Fri Jun 12 2020 05:34:19 GMT+0800 (CST)
 ---
 # Start a Voice Call
 Use this guide to quickly start a basic voice call demo with the Agora Voice SDK for macOS.

 ## Sample project

-We provide an open-source [Agora-macOS-Tutorial-Objective-C-1to1](https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-macOS-Tutorial-Objective-C-1to1)/[Agora-macOS-Tutorial-Swift-1to1](https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-macOS-Tutorial-Swift-1to1) demo project that implements the basic one-to-one voice call on GitHub.
+We provide an open-source [Agora-macOS-Tutorial-Objective-C-1to1](https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-macOS-Tutorial-Objective-C-1to1) or [Agora-macOS-Tutorial-Swift-1to1](https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-macOS-Tutorial-Swift-1to1) demo project that implements the basic one-to-one voice call on GitHub.
 You can try the demo and view the source code.

 ## Prerequisites

 - Xcode 9.0 or later
 - A macOS device running macOS 10.10 or later
-- A valid Agora account. ([Sign up](https://sso.agora.io/en/signup) for free)
+- A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an [App ID](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#get-an-app-id)

 <div class="alert note">Open the specified ports in <a href="https://docs.agora.io/cn/Agora%20Platform/firewall?platform=All%20Platforms">Firewall Requirements</a> if your network has a firewall.</div>